 There are two recognized subspecies of Piping Plover, divided into three separate geographic populations in the United States and Canada.
 These populations are found in the Northern Great Plains; along the shores of the Great Lakes; and on the Atlantic coast.
 Birds from all three groups migrate south to winter on the southern Atlantic and Gulf coasts of the United States, as well as in the Bahamas and Cuba.

-For several years, ABC's Kristen Vale monitored a bird from the Endangered Great Lakes population.
+For several years, ABC's former employee Kristen Vale monitored a bird from the Endangered Great Lakes population.
 Read about her experience with Monty — of the celebrity Piping Plover pair Monty and Rose — here!

 While Piping Plovers have increased in number in recent years, the species is still listed under the Endangered Species Act.
 It is considered Endangered in the Great Lakes region and Threatened in the remainder of its U.S. breeding range.
 The species is also listed as Endangered in Canada.